Why You Should Never Go From Anal to Vaginal Without Cleaning: The Science Behind Bacterial Vaginosis

 E. coli: Another Risk of Cross-Contamination

-Beyond BV, anal-to-vaginal cross-contamination can also introduce E. coli into the vaginal canal.
-While E. coli is a normal part of intestinal flora, it’s a primary cause of urinary tract infections (UTIs) when it migrates to the urinary tract.
+The dangers don’t end with BV.
+Anal-to-vaginal contamination can also introduce E. coli into the vaginal area.
+While this bacterium is a regular member of gut flora, it’s a leading culprit behind urinary tract infections (UTIs) when it finds its way to the urinary system.

 How to Protect Yourself: Practical Guidelines